-Execute Code Snippet
+Code Snippet

-Use the Execute Code Snippet step to run a python function as part of the playbook.
+Use the Code Snippet step to add and run custom python scripts within a playbook.

-This step has only one action which is Execute Python Code, so select this option and in the Python Function field enter the python function that you want to run as part of the playbook and then click Save to save the step.
+Select the Code Snippet step and in the Execute Python Code action, enter the python function that you want to run as part of the playbook, and click Save to save the step.